⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 Network transfer time

-The time it takes to transport something from A to B depends on two things.
-The amount of data and the distance it needs to travel.
+The time it takes to transport something from A to B depends on two things—the amount of data and the distance it needs to travel.

 Think of internet packages as a DHL delivery lorry.
 If the packages are more than what can fit in the lorry, it has to ride another round trip for the remaining packages.

-So to speed up a web page, you need to make sure to make as few packages as possible, and make sure that the distance from the average website visitor to the server is as short as possible.
+So, to speed up a web page, you need to make sure to make as few packages as possible and make sure that the distance from the average website visitor to the server is as short as possible.

 Browser render time

-The time it takes to render a page is defined by the quality and complexity of the code that needs to be interpreted, the amount of elements and their size, and the speed of the device that runs the browser.
+The time it takes to render a page is defined by the quality and complexity of the code that needs to be interpreted, the number of elements and their size, and the speed of the device that runs the browser.

 To further reduce the workload, unused assets should be removed, and the size of others must be reduced.